InspectorOfCorn/AI-Face-Recognition/README.md

-# Face Detection and Recognition App
+# Face Detection and Recognition Web App

 Combines a Flask backend for face detection/recognition with a React frontend interface.